openath/openath.github.io/_posts/2019-07-08-live-splits.md

 ## Live splits
  The challenge now was to get the next level of information out.
 After all, if you're watching a 10,000, you want to know how the runners are doing, and who's where in the pack, who paced it well, who blew up and so on.

-Last year we were able to capture live splits and deliver a leaderbpard to commentators, but weren't quite ready to roll out to the world.
+Last year we were able to capture live splits and deliver a leaderboard to commentators, but weren't quite ready to roll out to the world.
 This year, after a lot of preparation, we went very public with this.

 Nick Anderson, commentator, says: